neon-coder/neon-coder/README.md

 ### Aims -
 -  👨🏻‍💻 To learn all the programming languages (PY, JS, HTML, CSS)
--  👨‍🔬 To become a scientist
+-  👨‍🔬 To become a robotic scientist

 ### I Hate -
 - 🌐 To become a noob website developer

 ### What I love -
 - ✔ To get contributions in github
-- 🌐 To make pro websites
+- to make nice python repositories
 - 😎 To become a pro web developer
 - 🍫🍟chocolates and chips
 - ⛏📍To play minecraft